Development of a monitoring system for biodiversity and climate change in the Selva Maya region

 As of: September 2021

 The Selva Maya is the largest contiguous tropical forest area in Central America and possesses a rich biodiversity with 23 different ecosystems.
 Progressive agriculture, forest fires, illegal logging and the illegal trade in flora and fauna lead to fragmentation and overuse of the rainforest area.
 Targeted protection and adaptation measures require reliable and regionally comparable monitoring data, so the project supports the regionally coordinated monitoring of biodiversity and climate change in the Selva Maya.
 The results are incorporated into political decision-making processes, contributing to protection and sustainable use.
 The project also supports cross-border monitoring approaches by strengthening the political and institutional framework conditions for regional cooperation and the sharing of experiences.
 At the same time, it provides support for monitoring institutions in processing the results in a target group-oriented manner and communicating them effectively.

 State of implementation/results

-- Supported by the project, the three partner countries are developing the integral strategy "Selva Maya 2030" in order to strengthen the natural and cultural values of the Selva Maya and thus contribute to a sustainable development of the region.
+- Supported by the project, the three partner countries are developing the Integral Strategy "Selva Maya 2030", with which the countries want to strengthen the natural and cultural values of the Selva Maya and thus contribute to the sustainable development of the region.